Pylons/pyramid/docs/narr/startup.rst

 -------------------

-Note that an augmented version of the values passed as ``**settings`` to the :class:`pyramid.configuration.Configurator` constructor will be available in :app:`Pyramid` :term:`view callable` code as ``request.registry.settings``.
+Note that an augmented version of the values passed as ``**settings`` to the :class:`pyramid.config.Configurator` constructor will be available in :app:`Pyramid` :term:`view callable` code as ``request.registry.settings``.
 You can create objects you wish to access later from view code, and put them into the dictionary you pass to the configurator as ``settings``.
 They will